-Combined injury is generally defined as radiation injury plus significant mechanical trauma or burns.
+Combined injury (CI) is generally defined as radiation injury plus significant mechanical trauma or burns.
 Human radiation exposure events such as the Hiroshima and Nagasaki bombings or the Chernobyl accident were combined injury events.
-Combined injury would also be expected after a radiological or nuclear attack in an urban area.
+Combined injury would also be expected after an explosive radiation dispersal device (RDD) or nuclear attack in an urban area.
 It is generally accepted in scientific circles that all combined injuries carry a worse prognosis than for irradiation alone.

-General medical considerations after detonation of a small-yield weapon include not only ARS effects but also thermal burns, blast overpressure effects, cutaneous burns from fallout, possible inhalation of fission products, and delayed effects over years.
+General medical considerations after detonation of a small-yield weapon include not only Acute Radiation Syndrome (ARS) effects but also thermal burns, blast overpressure effects, cutaneous burns from fallout, possible inhalation of fission products, and delayed effects over years.
 When combined injury is superimposed in a radiation-injured system, trauma symptoms often mask and exacerbate the first reliable signs of radiation injury.
+The physiological mechanisms underlying increased mortality associated with CI are still being studied.
 The synergistic lethality of radiation combined injury is an important consideration.
 The mechanisms underlying increased mortality associated with complex radiation injuries are still under investigation.